-Growing Up in Wild Horse Canyon by Karen Autio and illustrated by Loraine Kemp. is about the history of the Okanagan, so we want to donate to an Okanagan organization.
-When Karen and Loraine were working on the book, they went to a lot of effort to ensure that the First Nations perspective was respected in the book, so they wanted to give to an organization that provides services to the First Nations community.
+Growing Up in Wild Horse Canyon by Karen Autio and illustrated by Loraine Kemp is about the history of the Okanagan, so we want to donate to an Okanagan organization.
+When Karen and Loraine were working on the book, they went to a lot of effort to ensure that the First Nations perspective was respected in the book, so it makes sense for Crwth Press to support an organization that provides services to the First Nations community.

 The Ki-Low-Na Friendship Society is exactly that kind of organization.
 Here’s a quote from its website:

 “The Ki-Low-Na Friendship Society will provide for the mental, emotional, physical and spiritual well-being of all peoples through the the development of community-based services, while encouraging the community to preserve, share and promote Aboriginal cultural distinctiveness.”

 Until December 15 when you buy Growing Up in Wild Horse Canyon for $25.95 (+shipping) on this website we’ll donate $10 to the Ki-Low-Na Friendship Society.
 We’ll also donate $1 from the sale of the ebook.

 Local Pick-up Options

 You can save on shipping if you can pick the book up in Kelowna, Vancouver or Nanaimo.
 Use the appropriate button below and we’ll let you know when your order is ready for pickup.